rafid29mehda/M365-Troubleshooting/Information.md

   - you need to be a member of eDiscover Manager( compliance > roles and scopes > permissions > Purview role solutions) to do content search

 Powershell command to expand recovery storage space and can enable auto expanding archive (E3,E5 License)

+Enterprise licenses have Intune (Device Management) (advance protection and data analysis)

+Business Premium license includes advanced Microsoft Defender features.

+Customers often list the wrong values in their SPF record, which can cause mail flow problems.